 These judges are present for the final pitch event where the IFTNEXT Future Food Disruptor of the YearTM is announced, along with a People’s Choice Award based on audience voting.
-The 2020 final pitch event will be held as a featured session at IFT20 in July in Chicago, Illinois.

 If you are interested in volunteering to become a judge or learning more about the process, please contact us at [email protected].

 IFT is proud to introduce the IFTNEXT Food Disruption ChallengeTM competition judges from the second annual competition in 2019.
 Each brought their unique perspective, professional experience, and intimate understanding of the challenges faced when bringing a novel and groundbreaking product to market.

 Mr. Brown is the Managing Director of NOLA Holdings, LLC, a private equity investment firm owning interests in numerous specialty, niche businesses.
 Before founding NOLA Holdings in 1997, Mr. Brown was a co-founder and Managing Director of Legacy Capital, a mergers and acquisitions advisory firm; Executive Vice President, Chief Financial Officer, and General Counsel of Brown’s Velvet Dairy Products; and an attorney at Chaffe, McCall.

 He is the Chairman of the Board of Directors of McIlhenny Company, the 150-year-old maker of Tabasco® Brand Pepper Sauce.
 Mr. Brown is the Vice President/Treasurer and a member of the Board of Directors of Avery Island, Inc., a family-owned land management company.